angry-tony/A-collection-of-OSS-tools/README.md

 * [watch](http://linux.die.net/man/1/watch) - Run a command repeatedly at a specified interval and display the output
 * [watch-make](https://github.com/andrewffff/watch-make) - Monitor Makefile dependencies and kick off make when one changes
 * [watchman](https://github.com/facebook/watchman) - Watch files and take action when they change (eg: kick off the CI system)
-* [WebScaleSQL](http://webscalesql.org/) - Collaboration between some big players to make MySQL webscale
+* [WebScaleSQL](http://webscalesql.org/) - Huge scale MySQL with contributions from Facebook, Google, LinkedIn, and Twitter
 * [xCAT](http://sourceforge.net/p/xcat/wiki/Main_Page/) - Complete management solution for distributed systems
 * [Your Own URL Shortener (YOURLS)](http://yourls.org/) - Lets you run your own URL shortener a'la TinyURL or bit.ly
 * [watchr](https://github.com/mynyml/watchr) - Monitor a directory tree and kick off a script when a file changes, written in Ruby